ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

   - Psycast
 ---
 - Psycasts are the equivalent to spells and are how magic is done in this universe.
 Psycasts can only be cast by creatures with a [[NOR-1 My First Psylink|Psylink]] (called psycasters), be it installed, natural, or some other form.
-- There are two resources that are concerned with casting psycasts, [[Neural Heat]] and [[Psyfocus]].
-Both are detailed in-depth in their own documents.
 - There are two stats that may be referenced by psycasts, psycasting ability modifier and the psycast save DC.
 	- A creature's psycasting ability modifier is determined by their class.
 	- A creature's psycast save DC is 8 + their proficiency bonus + their psycasting ability modifier.
 This is used for saving throws in psycasts along with checks involving psycasts.